hphelion/documentation/commercial/GA1/CarrierGrade/carrier-grade-1.1-3rd-party-license.md

 # HP Helion OpenStack&#174; Carrier Grade: Open Source and Third-Party Software License Agreements #

+## HP Helion OpenStack

-The Open Source and Third-Party Software License Agreements for HP Helion OpenStack Carrier Grade are available as a PDF download.
+The Open Source and Third-Party Software License Agreements for HP Helion OpenStack are available as a PDF download.

 <a href="http://gaf2871b9d2d13cf45c1306b35bf01764.cdn.hpcloudsvc.com/3rd party HOS V1.1 02.25.15.pdf">Download the PDF document.</a>

 You can obtain a ZIP containing source code for components where HP has an obligation to or, in its sole discretion, chooses to make the source code for such components available under the applicable open source software license at the [HP Helion OpenStack portal](https://helion.hpwsportal.com/).

-<p style="font-size: small;"> <a href="/helion/"> &#171; Return to HP Helion  home </a> </p>
+---